ghc-proposals/ghc-proposals/proposals/0000-lambda-layout.md

 ```

 This alternative does not introduce a new construct.
 It instead consists of a straightforward extension to an existing one:
-Allow to separate multiple patterns in `\case` by commas.
+Allow separating multiple patterns in `\case` by commas.

+A clause would only match if all of its patterns match their respective
+scrutinee.

-Additionally, an analogous extension could be introduced to `case of`:
+Additionally, an analogous extension could be introduced for `case of`:

 ```haskell
 case numerator, denominator of